ehdrhelr/hello-world/README.md

 Hello guys!

-I'm Shion, a student studing Programming in Korea.
+I'm Shion, a student studying Programming in Korea.